I would like to purchase 2-3 amazon puffers Russell

 The Comet Goldfish is also called the Comet-tail Goldfish or Pond Comet.
 This fish was the first variety of single-tail goldfish to be developed with a long caudal (tail) fin.
 It was developed in the United States from the Common Goldfish in the early 19th century, presumably by Hugo Mullert of Philadelphia, who then introduced them in quantity into the market.

-The Comet is generally a more reddish orange in color while the Common Goldfish is more orangish.
-Their primarily color is the reddish orange, but they are also available in yellow, orange, white, and red.
-They can also be found as a bi-color red/white combination and occasionally they are available with nacreous (pearly) scales, giving them a variegated color.
+The Comet is generally more reddish orange in color while the Common Goldfish is more orange.
+While the Comet Goldfish is typically a reddish orange, this fish is also available in yellow, orange, white, and red.
+They can also be found as a bi-color red/white combination, and occasionally they are available with nacreous (pearly) scales, giving them a variegated color.

 Other types of Comet include the Sarasa Comet.
-This variety has long flowing fins and is characterized by a red-and-white coloration that holds a resemblance to a koi color pattern called 'Kohaku'.
-The Tancho Single-tail Comet is a silver colored variety with a red patch on its head.
+This variety has long flowing fins and is characterized by a red-and-white coloration that holds a resemblance to a koi color pattern called 'Kohaku.'
+Additionally, the Tancho Single-tail Comet is a silver variety with a red patch on its head.

 Along with the other elongated goldfish, such as the Common Goldfish and the Shubunkin Goldfish, the Comet varieties make good pond fish.
 They are hardy and can tolerate cold water temperatures.
 They are moderate in size but are active and fast, so will get along well with Koi.
-Also Comets usually won't uproot plants, but they will readily spawn so can quickly overpopulate your pond.
+Also, Comets usually won't uproot plants, but they will readily spawn.
+Care should be taken, so they don't quickly overpopulate your pond.